adamklepacz/bare_dashboard/README.md

   |---/variables<br>
   |---index.scss<br>

-Components folder is a place for generic, reusable, small components like buttons.
+**Components folder** is a place for generic, reusable, small components like buttons. <br>
-Modules folder is a place for sections of a website which use components.
+**Modules folder** is a place for sections of a website which use components.<br>
-Globals folder is a place where You should style your global elements like forms, typography, accessibility etc.
+**Globals folder** is a place where You should style your global elements like forms, typography, accessibility etc.<br>
-Templates folder is a place where You should mostly define a spacing between components and modules, depends on where they appear on your project.
-Files examples which will be here in the folder: _homepage.scss, _contact-page.scss.
+**Templates folder** is a place where You should mostly define a spacing between components and modules, depends on where they appear on your project.
+Files examples which will be here in the folder: _homepage.scss, _contact-page.scss.<br>
-Variables folder is a place where You should overwrite bootstrap variables and define Your own variables like _colors.scss, _spacing.scss etc.
+**Variables folder** is a place where You should overwrite bootstrap variables and define Your own variables like _colors.scss, _spacing.scss etc.<br>
-Index.scss is your application entry point, here You include all your files from other folders.
+**Index.scss** is your application entry point, here You include all your files from other folders.<br>

 ## [webpack](https://webpack.js.org/)
 If you're not familiar with webpack, the [webpack-dev-server](https://webpack.js.org/configuration/dev-server/) will serve the static files in your build folder and watch your source files for changes.